Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: INTRODUCTION

 \subsection{Gaps Analysis and Key Contributions}

-Previous studies~\cite{GRLRefShao, GRLOrhan, GRLREFSimsek, GRLREFDong, GRLREFDu, GRLREFXie} did not address the challenges of transparent and trustworthy resource allocation in 5G/6G networks.
+\textbf{Lack of Transparency in Existing Approaches:} Previous studies~\cite{GRLRefShao, GRLOrhan, GRLREFSimsek, GRLREFDong, GRLREFDu, GRLREFXie} did not address the challenges of transparent and trustworthy resource allocation in 5G/6G networks.
 This gap in research is particularly critical given the significant concerns surrounding the inherent opacity and lack of transparency in DNN architectures.
-Such opaque models impede the establishment of trust in the decisions of the resource allocation agents, which becomes problematic when high reliability and trust are crucial to operating high-reliable 6G services.
-Furthermore, XAI techniques use methods like saliency maps~\cite{refMundhenknesyai} and feature attribution~\cite{refWangxai} explanations to explain neural network decisions.
+Such opaque models impede the establishment of trust in the decisions of the resource allocation agents, which becomes problematic when high reliability and trust are crucial to operating high-reliable 6G services.\\ \textbf{Limitations of Post-hoc XAI Techniques:} Current XAI techniques use methods like saliency maps~\cite{refMundhenknesyai} and feature attribution~\cite{refWangxai} explanations to explain neural network decisions.
 Instead of these \emph{post-hoc} approaches, exploiting explanations during learning via symbolic rules can help impose domain constraints for trustworthiness and provide explicit reasoning traces for explainability~\cite{NeSySheth}.
-This allows network reconfiguration actions with higher confidence in real-world scenarios where the heterogeneity of services' workloads coupled with the multi-tier ultra-dense radio access network makes PRBs allocation a more complex task.
+The TANGO framework uses a heuristic-based reward-shaping approach to incorporate domain-specific knowledge into the reward function through predefined rules, improving the learning process in three primary ways.
+First, it integrates domain constraints to ensure that the agent's actions adhere to overarching rules and long-term safety, even if they do not immediately optimize performance metrics.
+Second, the reward is shaped to guide the agent away from local optima and toward globally optimal strategies by reflecting long-term goals.
+Finally, symbolic rules enhance learning stability and speed by providing context that helps the agent prioritize effective and explainable actions, thereby reducing the exploration of suboptimal strategies.
+This allows network reconfiguration actions with higher confidence in real-world scenarios where the heterogeneity of services' workloads coupled with the multi-tier ultra-dense radio access network makes PRBs allocation a more complex task.\\ \textbf{Innovative Integration of Graph-based Representations and Bayesian Modeling:} In this direction, we propose \emph{TANGO}, a framework that combines graph-based representations and Bayesian modeling to decipher complex relationships between network states, aiming to optimally allocate resources even in diverse service scenarios.
+TANGO can continuously learn from the dynamic network environment, adapting its PRB allocation strategies in real time to follow the changing traffic patterns.
+Our contributions can bridge the gap between graph theory and RL and lay the groundwork for developing more understandable and efficient GRL agents in complex 6G settings.
+This innovative integration is designed to adeptly address the challenges associated with structured or relational state representations.
+Unlike traditional RL policies that operate on flat vector-based state representations, \emph{TANGO} RL policy operates directly on graph-like data structures.
+This architecture inherently enables the model to discern the relational information present within network states.
+This paper presents the following contributions: